 Jeff Briggs was raised in Monroe County, Ohio and graduated from Woodsfield High School in the Class of 1991.
 He attended Ohio University and graduated from the Cincinnati College of Mortuary Science in 1998 with his Bachelor's Degree in Mortuary Science.
-He started in funeral service in 1989 at a funeral home in Woodsfield, and in 2002 left to go to work for Rock of Ages Memorials.
+He started in funeral service in 1989 at a funeral home in Woodsfield, Ohio, and in 2002 left to go to work for Rock of Ages Memorials.
 In August of 2005, Jeff joined the Snyder Funeral Homes of Knox County.
 He holds licenses in the State of Ohio as a funeral director and embalmer.

 R. Gene Burchill

 Gene has resided in the Mansfield area since 1969.
 He is a graduate of Glendale High School, Coalport, PA, and attended Penn State University.
 He is a licensed insurance agent in the State of Ohio.
 Gene began his career in funeral service in 1993 and joined the Snyder Family in 1994.
 He currently serves as Family Services Manager at the Lexington Avenue, Marion Avenue-Finefrock and Bellville-Butler Chapels.